 Board of directors: composition and independence

-We have 16 directors: our Chairman (Mr Mackay, who is currently on medical leave of absence); our acting Chairman (Mr Manser, who is also our Deputy Chairman and Senior Independent Director); seven other independent non-executive directors; five non-executive directors who we do not consider to be independent; and two executive directors (Mr Clark, the Chief Executive, and Mr Wilson, the Chief Financial Officer).
+We have 15 directors: our Chairman Mr Manser, Mr Elliott who is our Deputy Chairman and Senior Independent Director; six other independent non-executive directors; five non-executive directors who we do not consider to be independent; and two executive directors (Mr Clark, the Chief Executive, and Mr Wilson, the Chief Financial Officer).